-The two main obstacles are religion and belief.
+The two greatest obstacles are religion and belief.
 If you are a deeply religious person, then you likely have both obstacles in your life.
 However, even people who don’t follow a religion can have belief systems that are skewed and unhealthy.

 So, most belief systems are counterfeits, which distract us from facing the most important questions.
 It’s like bandaid the hard questions.
 The existential crisis is one of the hard questions.
-This is an inevitable crisis for a sentient beings.
+This is an inevitable crisis for sentient beings.

 As soon as children can learn to talk, they start asking questions about life and death.
 They question if their life has meaning or purpose.
 They wonder why am I here and what happens after I die.
 Instead of working through the fear of death, belief systems offer a counterfeit, the afterlife.
 This is a bandaid covering the fear of death.
 And, this requires constant intense self-hypnosis.
 These types of beliefs place an obstacle in the way of the important inner questions.

 Another obstacle we’ve mentioned is commercialism.
 When this is driving your decisions, you lose the connection with your intellect and intuition.
 Ego tells you to buy something.
 It doesn’t care what it is.
-Ego maintains control by influencing your awareness.
+The ego maintains control by influencing your awareness.
 This why the purchase of something is pleasurable.
 But the enjoyment is short-lived.
 So, you need to buy more stuff.

 This is a hard cycle to break.
 It involves patterns of behavior that are the home of your specific personality type.
-Commercialism is non-discriminatory in its manipulation tactics.
+Commercialism is non discriminatory in its manipulation tactics.
 It has something which triggers all instincts and personality types.
 You can use the Enneagram of Personality Profile to find the thought scripts and value tags that are being used by advertising.
 This is as powerful as any drug addiction.
 If you are in this death-spiral, seek help.

 3) Achievement and Perfectionism